lukso-network/docs/docs/learn/dapp-developer/read-profile-data.md

 :::note ERC725Y JSON schemas

-`erc725.js` works with [ERC725Y JSON schemas](../../standards/generic-standards/lsp2-json-schema), which are JSON structures that tell `erc725.js` how to decode and encode [ERC725Y data keys](../../standards/lsp-background/erc725#erc725y-generic-data-keyvalue-store).
-You need to load the the schema you want to load when initializing `erc725.js`.
+`erc725.js` works with [ERC725Y JSON schemas](../../standards/generic-standards/lsp2-json-schema).
+These schemas are JSON structures that tell `erc725.js` how to decode and encode 🗂️ [ERC725Y data keys](../../standards/lsp-background/erc725#erc725y-generic-data-keyvalue-store).
+You need to load the required schemas of the data keys you want to fetch when initializing the `erc725.js` object.

-Note: You can also create and load your own custom ERC725Y JSON schemas.
+You can also create and load your own ERC725Y JSON schemas if you want to add custom data keys to the profile.

 :::

 ## Fetch the Profile Metadata

-If you only need the actual profile data JSON file you can use [`fetchData('LSP3Profile')`](../../tools/erc725js/classes/ERC725.md#fetchdata).
+If you only need the contents of the profile data JSON file you can use [`fetchData('LSP3Profile')`](../../tools/erc725js/classes/ERC725.md#fetchdata).
 This will download the JSON file and verify its hash automatically.

 ```js
 // ...